-Last year saw the publication of the book about my music that Rose Dodd so painstakingly put together, Perspectives on the Music of Christopher Fox – Straight Lines in Broken Times.
-It’s published by Routledge at an eye-watering price that suggests that university libraries are likely to be the book’s main purchaser, but it’s a great privilege to have my work discussed by Monty Adkins, Nikki McGavin, Stephen Chase, Bob Gilmore, Roger Heaton, Bjorn Heile, Claudia Molitor, Philip Thomas, and of course, Rose herself.
-Arnold Whittall’s review of the book in the Summer 2017 issue of Musical Times concludes that ‘Fox’s bold estrangement of the most basic elements of classical connectedness brings experimental cool into productive interchange with that modernist turbulence, and helps to highlight his skill at crossing borders considered insurmountable by more mainstream modernists.’
+A year ago a book about my music was published by Routledge.
+Perspectives on the Music of Christopher Fox – Straight Lines in Broken Times was painstakingly put together by Rose Dodd and includes discussion of my work by Monty Adkins, Nikki McGavin, Stephen Chase, Bob Gilmore, Roger Heaton, Bjorn Heile, Claudia Molitor, Philip Thomas, and of course, Rose herself.
+Arnold Whittall reviewed the book in the Summer 2017 issue of Musical Times and concluded that ‘Fox’s bold estrangement of the most basic elements of classical connectedness brings experimental cool into productive interchange with that modernist turbulence, and helps to highlight his skill at crossing borders considered insurmountable by more mainstream modernists.’

-Not in the book, of course, is any discussion of my most recent music, of which the Topophony works are the most substantial.
+Not in the book, of course, is anything about my most recent music, of which the Topophony works are the most substantial.
 Ilan Volkov has conducted three performances of the orchestral Topophony, with the BBC Scottish Symphony Orchestra, the WDR Symphony Orchestra, and the Athens State Orchestra, with soloists Rhodri Davies (Glasgow – a clip from the BBC SSO performance is still on the orchestra’s web-pages), Axel Dörner and Paul Lovens (Cologne) and Fred Frith (Athens).
-In May Ilan and the WDR Orchestra made a wonderful recording of the work, both of the orchestral music alone and a version with John Butcher and Thomas Lehn, and we hope that this will eventually come out on CD.
+In May Ilan and the WDR Orchestra made a wonderful recording of the work, both of the orchestral music alone and a version with John Butcher and Thomas Lehn, and negotiations to make a CD of the WDR recordings have now begun.
 Ilan also premiered the chamber orchestral Topophony with Yoni Silver and Ram Gabay with the Israel Contemporary Players on 7 January 2017 and will conduct it again in November with Ensemble Modern, Rhodri and Thomas.